Eldorado Jones

-By 1913, however, Jones had become an inventor.
-She opened an all-women factory in Moline, Illinois, dedicated to manufacturing her creations.
-She devised an airplane muffler in 1919.
+She devised an airplane muffler in 1919 to reduce the loudness of the sound pressure by using acoustic quieting.
 Following tests at Roosevelt Field, she patented the invention in 1923.
-Time magazine described the muffler in action:Puffing upon one cigaret after another, Miss Jones directed mechanics in attaching to the Cirrus engine of a Moth biplane a muffler of her own invention.
-As the plane sped along the runway and over the hangars there were noises—of thrumming propeller, snapping pistons, vibrating metal—but there was no bark of exhaust.As Popular Science reported in 1931, the muffler reduced noise without reducing power.
+Time magazine described the muffler in action:

+Puffing upon one cigaret after another, Miss Jones directed mechanics in attaching to the Cirrus engine of a Moth biplane a muffler of her own invention.
+As the plane sped along the runway and over the hangars there were noises—of thrumming propeller, snapping pistons, vibrating metal—but there was no bark of exhaust.

+As Popular Science reported in 1931, the muffler reduced noise without reducing power.
 That same year, Modern Mechanics and Inventions described it as "the first successful exhaust muffler for airplane engines."
-The muffler used "a series of small pinwheels which 'chew up' the sound waves and retard the passage of exhaust gases without creating undue back pressure upon the engine."
+The muffler used "a series of small pinwheels which 'chew up' the sound waves and retard the passage of exhaust gasses without creating undue back pressure upon the engine."

+The muffler would have been her most successful invention but she was unable to obtain any financial backing which led to a depletion of funds before she could make a profit.

 Jones was known for her "energy, her self-reliance, and her general distrust of men."
-Her disdain hampered the muffler's financial success, according to historian Anne MacDonald.
+Unfortunately, her disdain hampered the muffler's financial success and likely led to her financial downfall later in life.

 The New York Times marked her death in 1932 with the headline Woman Inventor Dies in Poverty.
-The obituary closed with a quotation from Jones: "Do not forget to exploit men all you can.
+The obituary concluded with a quotation from Jones: "Do not forget to exploit men all you can.
 Because if you don't, they will exploit you."